jl178/airlift/README.md

 You can find all the possible configuration overrides here: <https://artifacthub.io/packages/helm/apache-airflow/airflow?modal=values>

+Note: By default, we disable the `livenessProbe` checks for the scheduler & triggerer due to conflicts with Kind.
+See `./src/airlift/config/helm/values.yaml` for the exact config values

 #### Airlift Configuration

 The Airlift configuration file overrides all flag values to simplify starting the service.